 Tackling buddy punching with tech solutions

-Apart from building a more friendly and open culture, sometimes it is necessary to impose means of control in the company, especially if the relations between the employees are more distant or there is a huge share of temporary workers in the workforce.
+Apart from building a more friendly and open culture, sometimes it is necessary to impose means of control in the company, especially if the relations between the employees are more distant.
+Or there is a massive share of temporary workers in the workforce.
+Especially in such situations, companies become more susceptible to buddy punching.

 Making a photo of the employee